 Click the link below and enter your email address and I’ll send it right over.

-Compound lifts are a great way to build total-body strength, lean muscle mass, and functional fitness efficiently.
+Compound lifts are a great tool for building muscle, total-body strength, and functional fitness efficiently.

 Whatever program you are following, be sure to include the 6 best compound exercises in your weekly weight training routine!